-The exercises are to be solved and submitted during seminars and will be analysed subsequently.
+The exercises are to be solved at home and submitted at the beginning or the seminar.
+Correct solutions and answers to doubts will be provided during the session.

 1.2.
 Midterm exam (30%):

 Objective

 The objective of the midterm exam is to evaluate the progress achieved during the first half of the course.
 In this way the student will receive a clear feedback on the areas that need to be improved.